Actipro/WPF-Controls/Documentation/topics/bars/controls/control-basics.md

 Most controls build their screen tip content using these properties:

+@if (avalonia) {
 - `Label` - Used in the screen tip header.
 - `Title` - If specified, overrides the `Label` value displayed in the screen tip header.
 - `InputGestureText` - When present, is displayed in the screen tip header, next to the content from `Label` or `Title`.
+- `ToolTip.Tip` - If the native `ToolTip.Tip` property is set to a value that doesn't derive from the `ToolTip` class, it is used as the screen tip's extended description.
+}
+@if (wpf) {
+- `Label` - Used in the screen tip header.
+- `Title` - If specified, overrides the `Label` value displayed in the screen tip header.
+- `InputGestureText` - When present, is displayed in the screen tip header, next to the content from `Label` or `Title`.
 - `ToolTip` - If the native `ToolTip` property is set to a value that doesn't derive from the `ToolTip` class, it is used as the screen tip's extended description.
+}

 ![Screenshot](../images/screen-tips.png)

 *Several screen tip examples*

-For other more complex scenarios that need to display additional content, a [ScreenTip](xref:@ActiproUIRoot.Controls.Bars.ScreenTip) instance with its various properties configured can be set to the native `ToolTip` property.
+For other more complex scenarios that need to display additional content, a [ScreenTip](xref:@ActiproUIRoot.Controls.Bars.ScreenTip) instance with its various properties configured can be set to the native @if (avalonia) { `ToolTip.Tip` }@if (wpf) { `ToolTip` } property.
 It is generally recommended to use the properties listed above to ensure screen tips for all controls render in a consistent way.

 See the [Screen Tips](../ribbon-features/screen-tips.md) topic for more information on screen tips.